microsoftgraph/msgraph-metadata/transforms/csdl/readme.md

 9. Perform a simple text diff of the output *preprocess_csdl_test_input.xml* with the *preprocess_csdl_test_output.xml* file and check for unexpected changes.
 10. Add the expected output to *preprocess_csdl_test_output.xml*.
 11. Check in changes and open your pull request.
+    > NB: The build job in the pipeline currently errors out on PRs coming in from personal forked repos.

 ## Command line instructions for running the transform
 1. Start PowerShell